Prior to your Arrival

 Flashlight.
 It’s a good idea to have extra flashlights.
 Everyone has one on their phone these days, but we’re hoping you’ll completely forget it even exists.
 The Ranch keeps all exterior lights dimmed to let the millions of stars shine through at night, so walking back to the cabin after evening entertainment is lit low.
 A little LED flashlight you can throw in you’re pockets is a great idea.

-Sunscreen, a bathing suit, and a good book ,Layers and/or a Jacket.
+Sunscreen, a bathing suit, a good book, extra clothing layers and/or a Jacket.
 The nights can be cool, but that will not stop us from providing you with our evening entertainment.
 A good fleece jacket is perfect most of the time.
 There is a pool and plenty of hot tubs.
-We’re at 2250′ so the sun doesn’t immediately get hot but we’re typically very sunny from July through August.
+We’re at 2250′ so the sun doesn’t immediately get hot, but we’re typically very sunny from July through August.

 Slick Soled Boots.
 Not too many items are mandatory but slick soled riding boots are.
 We do provide a selection of good used boots at the Tack Barn if you prefer to use ours.
 We suggest that when you arrive on Sunday, to head down to the tack barn and get yourself a pair of boots.
 The slick soles and slip off styles are for your protection.

 Water Shoes.
 There are so many water based activities at Red Horse Mountain Ranch, we’re throwing this one up on the gear list.
 Water shoes that have a snug fit are the best, something that you can also use for small hikes.
 You’ll need the water shoes for the MEGA Zipline, kayaking, fishing trips, playing around the pond or creek, and just having fun while not on a horse.
 Our previous guests wanted to make sure we tell you flip flops don’t work at all.
 Great for kicking around the lodge.
 Not so great for the activities.